 Even before surgery, physical therapy can help.
-Prehabilitation is defined as the time of care that occurs between the time of diagnosis and actual cancer treatment.
+Prehabilitation is defined as the time of care that occurs between the time of diagnosis and actual breast cancer treatment.
 Evidence is showing that prehabilitation can improve psychological and physical outcomes of treatment.
 4,5 The goal of physical therapy in prehabilitation is to:

 - Assess baseline measurements: ROM of shoulders spine, and circumference of both upper extremities.

 - Identify any impairments that may affect recovery such as muscle weakness, postural dysfunction and pain.

 - Educate in lymphedema and risk reduction.

 - Establish an exercise program for prior to and after surgery.

 The goal of physical therapy after surgery and during breast cancer treatment (radiation, chemotherapy) is to minimize the side effects listed above and to optimize function.
 Physical Therapy interventions include: